 The Doctor, as played by Peter Davison, holds Season 19 together.
 Behind the scenes, three script editors worked on this set of 7 stories, plus a one off special about the tin dog.
 It’s no wonder that this season produced such an eclectic clutch of stories: from the lyrical brain teaser of Castrovalva, to straightforward monster mash The Visitation, to cozy murder Black Orchid to whatever Time-Flight is via the return of the Cybermen and the death of a companion.
 And Kinda, this esoteric parable, sits in the middle.
 Not since season 3 has the show veered so wildly from one thing to another.

-He’s the sort of Doctor who allows you take risks like telling a story like Kinda because his presence kinda forces it into the shape of a standard Doctor Who story.
+He’s the sort of Doctor who allows you to take risks, such as telling a story like Kinda, because his presence kinda forces it into the shape of a standard Doctor Who story.
 Kinda is a strange, mystical story, but Davison is a solid, dependable presence in it.
 He’s your boy-next-door hero, who your Mum remembers from All Creatures Great and Small and he plays it dead straight while all sorts of weird shit goes on around him.
 It’s hard for Kinda to be completely mystifying with the fifth Doctor around; he’s intrinsically a patient explainer of things.
 (Compare it to that similar head scratcher Warriors’ Gate, in which the aloof fourth Doctor sheds no light on proceedings.)

 Why is this important?
 Because as well as being a stabilising factor in an unusual story, it gives Davison licence to play the Doctor in a radically different way to Tom Baker.